Get

 1. Remove Your Cat’s Temptations

 Oftentimes, your cat wants to get on the counters because something up there is enticing them.
 If there is food on the counter, they will try to get it.
-If they can get it, then they will feel rewarded for the behavior and will continue to climb onto your counters.
+If they can get it, they will feel satisfied for jumping on the counter and will continue to climb onto your counters.

 2. Reward Your Cat’s Desired Behavior